Justice (band): Cross, rise to fame (2007–2010)

 Justice was nominated for Best Dance Recording (for "D.A.N.C.E.") and Best Electronic/Dance Album (for Cross) at the 50th Grammy Awards.
 Justice released their music video for "Stress" on 1 May 2008.
 The clip features a group of youths committing acts of vandalism and harassment, wearing jackets bearing the Justice cross on the back.
 Accused in some quarters of racism for its stereotypical depiction of youths of African descent (black and North African) from Paris' socially deprived banlieues (outer suburbs), others saw the video as a critique of the portrayal of blacks in the French media.
 Speaking in an interview with The Quietus, Augé said, "We were expecting some fuss obviously, but definitely not on those topics...
 If people see racism in the video, it's definitely because they might have a problem with racism; because they only see black people beating up white people, which is not what happens."

-In an interview for Dummy in 2005, Justice said that it wanted a strong concept for each record it put out, and with this one, the duo wanted to keep people guessing.
+In a 2005 interview with Dummy, Justice said it wanted a strong concept for each record it put out, and with this one, the duo wanted to keep people guessing.
 Asked in an interview whether their cross-based themes had received any negative feedback, De Rosnay said, "Eighty percent of France is Christian.
-My Dad was a bit uncertain and thought it was bad taste, but I was like, This is what I want to do Dad.
+My dad was a bit uncertain and thought it was bad taste, but I was like, This is what I want to do dad.
 It's odd because in America we have received support from Christian groups thanking us for spreading the word.
 We do not invert the cross and I suppose they think we look like nice guys so there has not been a problem."

 On 1 June 2008, The Sun announced that Justice was chosen by Anthony Kiedis of the Red Hot Chili Peppers to produce the band's follow up to Stadium Arcadium, but this was quickly corrected by Ed Banger manager Pedro Winter, as Anthony Kiedis had only stated he was a fan of Justice, not preparing for a collaboration.
 In July 2008, Justice was revealed to have done a mix for the Dior Homme Summer 2009 Fashion Show, much like Daft Punk did for Louis Vuitton in 2007.

 The track, now known as Planisphère, was released in four parts on the band's MySpace page.
-The four parts were officially added to streaming media sites in 2022 with a physical vinyl release.
+The four parts were officially released on streaming services in 2022, with a physical vinyl release.